There is no place like home; when abuse strikes, there is no home.

 Stephen McMullin is the Academic Dean and the Sheldon and Marjorie Fountain Professor of Evangelism and Mission at Acadia Divinity College in Wolfville, Nova Scotia.
 He served for 27 years as a Baptist pastor.
 His interest in the relationships between religious groups and the wider society and his ministry experiences in both rural and urban contexts have instilled in him an interest in finding effective ways for churches and religious leaders to partner with resources in their communities to provide compassionate, practical help to those who are victims of domestic violence.
 His research has focused on how best to provide training and resources for pastors and for seminary students so that they are well prepared to address and respond to domestic violence.
 Recent peer-reviewed articles have been published in Implicit Religion, Review of Religious Research, Review of the Social Scientific Study of Religion, and the Journal of Pastoral Care and Counselling.
 His research on church decline has been highlighted in several publications including Christianity Today and The Huffington Post.

-Catherine Holtmann is Associate Professor in the Sociology Department and the Director of the Muriel McQueen Fergusson Centre for Family Violence Research at the University of New Brunswick.
+Catherine Holtmann is Professor in the Sociology Department and the Director of the Muriel McQueen Fergusson Centre for Family Violence Research at the University of New Brunswick.
 Her areas of research interest include religion and gender, domestic violence, and immigrant women.
 She is a co-investigator on an international research project on violence against women migrants and refugees.
 She has published articles in Visual Studies, the International Journal of Migration and Border Studies, Studies in Religion Sciences Religieuses, and the Journal of International Migration and Integration.
 Cathy is a Catholic feminist and worked in a variety of lay ministries, including music, youth ministry, religious education, ecumenism, and social justice.
 She brings her passion for justice and women’s equality to the work of the RAVE project.